In the Spotlight

 June 1, 2020 – The College of the Canyons Class of 2020 is truly unlike any other in the college’s 50-year history.

-May 29, 2020 – For the 60 soon-to-be graduates of the College of the Canyons Registered Nurse Class of 2020, entry into the world of nursing will be baptism by fire.
+May 29, 2020 – For the 60 graduates of the College of the Canyons Registered Nurse Class of 2020, entry into the world of nursing will be baptism by fire.

 May 20, 2020 – To provide as little of a disruption as possible for students faculty and staff, College of the Canyons has announced that the fall 2020 semester will be primarily remote and online.

 May 8, 2020 – The College of the Canyons District Communications Office has won three

 Paragon Awards from the National Council for Marketing & Public Relations.